tfarras/nodejs-deploy/README.md

 # Dockerize Node.js app

-To achieve our goal, first of all we need to create the `Dockerfile`.
-According to the documentation a Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+To achieve our goal, first of all, we need to create the `Dockerfile`.
+According to the documentation, a Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.

 ## Simple Dockerfile